BLCM/bl3mods/Apocalyptech/README.md

   it so that those are the only customizations that spawn (apart from dedicated spawns, of course).
 Probably of little use to other people Not Me.
+- `vehicle_unlocks.txt` - This potentially unlocks some vehicle parts/skins
+  a bit early, though don't expect miracles from it.
+For instance, the SpawnOptions used in The Droughts is quite restrictive, so this isn't going to introduce more variety in there (though it *should* allow for an extra skin or two to unlock in the early game, at least).

 ## OP Gear Mods